Where Do You Cruise?

 - CN Tower.
 Toronto’s familiar landmark.

-- Rogers Centre – our major stadium for baseball, football, concerts, etc. Previously known as Sky Dome.
+- Rogers Centre – our major stadium for baseball, concerts and major events.
+Previously known as Sky Dome.

 - Ferry to the Island Airport, at the foot of Bathurst St.

-- Toronto City Centre Airport – home of Porter Airlines flying to places such as Halifax, Ottawa, Boston and Chicago.
+- Billy Bishop Airport – home of Porter Airlines flying to places such as Halifax, Ottawa, Boston and Chicago.

 - Hanlan’s Point – lush parklands and the main entrance for passenger boats to enter the island lagoons.